Spinach and Artichoke Stuffed Mushrooms – mushrooms stuffed with spinach and artichoke dip and topped with crunchy breadcrumbs!

 - 1/2 cup plus 2 tablespoons Parmesan shredded cheese, divided

 - 1 10-ounce package frozen spinach, defrosted and squeezed of all liquid

 - 1 14-ounce can artichoke hearts, drained roughly chopped

 - 2 tablespoons bread crumbs

-In the bowl of an electric mixer, beat together softened Philadelphia Cream Cheese and Kraft Mayo, scraping down the sides of the bowl as needed.
-Once combined and smooth, add garlic, salt, pepper, 1/2 cup Kraft Parmesan shredded cheese, spinach, and chopped artichoke hearts.
+- In the bowl of an electric mixer, beat together softened cream cheese and mayonnaise, scraping down the sides of the bowl as needed.
+Once combined and smooth, add garlic, salt, pepper, 1/2 cup Parmesan shredded cheese, spinach, and chopped artichoke hearts.
 Beat until everything is just combined.

-In a small bowl, combine the bread crumbs and the remaining 2 tablespoons of Kraft Parmesan shredded cheese.
+- In a small bowl, combine the bread crumbs and the remaining 2 tablespoons of Parmesan shredded cheese.
 Sprinkle a bit on top of each of the stuffed mushrooms.

 - Bake 20 minutes, until the top of the spinach mixture/breadcrumbs are browned and the mushrooms have softened.
 Serve hot.